 Dubbed COVAX-Covid-19 Vaccines Global Access-it is a global initiative aimed at equitable access to Covid-19 vaccines led by the Global Alliance for Vaccines and Immunization (GAVI), the World Health Organization (WHO), the Coalition for Epidemic Preparedness Innovations (CEPI), and others.

-Tanzania’s stance on the Covid-19 vaccines follows President John Magufuli’s recent skepticism about the vaccines sourced abroad.
+Tanzania’s stance on the Covid-19 vaccines follows Magufuli’s skepticism about the vaccines sourced abroad.

-Accordingly, the Tanzania Health Ministry will only adopt vaccinations after they had been certified by Tanzania’s own experts.
+Accordingly, the Tanzania Health Ministry was instructed to only adopt vaccinations after they had been certified by Tanzania’s own experts.

 Traveling to Tanzania Under Covid-19

 The Government of Tanzania has re-opened its airspace and restored its air transportation to permit travelers to the country.

 However, the U.S. Department of State’s travel advisory level for Tanzania is Level 4 – Do Not Travel as the practice of Covid-19 mitigation and prevention measures remains limited in the country.